QuentinRa/blog.quentinra.dev/tools/docker/tags/stopsignal.md

 [Go back](..#most-used-instructions)

-When you make ``CTRL-C`` you send a signal to docker to die, the code is 9.
+When you press ``CTRL-C``, you send a signal "die" to docker, the signal code for ``CTRL-C`` is 9.
-You can change that here.
+You can change the code that will trigger "die" here.

 ```dockerfile
 STOPSIGNAL code